Skylar Powell, PhD

 About

-Skylar Powell received his PhD in International Management from the University of Hawai'i in 2011.
-He has also completed an MA in management at Durham University (UK) and an MSc in neuroscience at King's College London (UK).
-Prior to joining the College of Business and Economics in 2013, he spent two years teaching undergraduate and MBA international business courses at the University of Michigan-Flint.
-In addition to teaching international business and cross-cultural management courses at WWU, he has continuously taught corporate entrepreneurship courses as a visiting lecturer abroad for the past decade.
-He also served as the conference chair of the 34th annual Association of Japanese Business Studies conference in 2022, and regularly reviews for numerous top-ranked international business and strategy journals.
+Prior to joining the College of Business and Economics in 2013, Skylar Powell spent two years teaching undergraduate and MBA international business courses at the University of Michigan-Flint.
+In addition to teaching international business and cross-cultural management courses at WWU, he has taught corporate entrepreneurship courses as a visiting lecturer abroad.
+He also served as the conference chair of the 34th annual Association of Japanese Business Studies conference in 2022, and regularly reviews for international business and strategy journals.

 Skylar currently teaches courses on International Business, Cross-Cultural Management, and International Entrepreneurship.